Rollas Helping Rollas Bursary Program

 The Bursary Fund will support students by paying for a portion of their Class fees on a financial need basis.
 Please fill our this form if you require assistance.
 All requests that meet the program criteria will be honoured as long at the funds last.
 Bursaries are available for both current students, alumni and new students.

-If you are indivdidual or business that would like to contribute to the fund please get in touch with us.
-Monthly contributions can be made alongside your regular membership dues.
+If you are individual or business that would like to contribute to the fund please get in touch with us.
+Contributions are always welcome!

 Funds are matched 100% by Rolla Skate Club.